nbeversl/urtext_docs/README.md

 Example:
 SORT($title, reverse)

+_last_accesssed		Timestamp when the node was last accessed.

 LIMIT()			Limits the output to the specified number of results.

 Example:
 LIMIT(30)

-SHOW()		Supplies a template for the output, overriding defaults.
+SHOW()			Supplies a template for the output.
-Accepts arbitrary text, unicode newline characters (\n, \r), and words preceded (without whitespace) by `$`, which are are evaluated as metadata keys.
+Accepts arbitrary text, unicode newline characters (\n, \r).

+Words preceded (without whitespace) by `$` are are evaluated as metadata key, whose value(s) will appear in the output.
-- Key names are not displayed, only values.
-- Add keynames manually if you want them included.
+Note that key names are not displayed in the output, only values.
+Add keynames manually if you want them included.

 Example:
 SHOW(Author: $author, Date: $date\n)